World News

 How to Maintain an Oven

-Ovens need to be adequately cared for to last longer and function optimally like any other appliance.
+Ovens must be adequately cared for to last longer and function optimally like any other appliance.
 Here are some tips on how to keep your range in good shape!

 Make sure the oven is clean before using it.
 Spills and baked-on food can damage the interior over time.
 Moreover, it can spoil and generate a funky smell that can affect your baked goods and waft throughout your home.